antoinesavard/GODAR/README.md

 The input files are setting the run informations: experiment number, whether to use the namelist or not, whether restarting from a previous experiement or not, etc. (This is why we think setting the particle number in there would be good.)

+### How to run large number of simulations using SLURM

+Usually, you will run GODAR on a super computer, which requires a job scheduler like slurm.
+The scripts in /utils have been written with that usage in mind.

+First, you can run the `python init.py` script, which will create initial conditions for your runs.
+It reads the input_init.dat file, where you can enter various distributions and parameters for both radius and thickness, the rest is handled by the program.

+Second, you can run `sh duplication.sh < args.dat` which will create namelists based on the arguments provided in the input file.
+This is for when you want to run the same experiment with multiple types forcings, or different experiments with the same forcing.

+Third, you simply run the slurm file the previous program created in `/jobs`.
+This is where you can modify the allocated time and memory, etc.

+Finally, when your jobs have finished running, you can run `sh utils/run_python.sh` to create all the videos.

 ### How to improve GODAR

 Godar is a very simple model.
 Here are some ideas to explore, or that we want to include in the future: